jimy-byerley/pymadcad/docs/concepts.rst

 Display library
 ~~~~~~~~~~~~~~~

-As 3D manipulation can be complex, it's mendatory to visualize any kind of objects.
+As 3D manipulation can be complex, it's mandatory to visualize any kind of objects.
 A part of the library is dedicated to display the objects in an OpenGL scene.
-But to allow user interactions and allow to embeed the scene widget, we had to focus on one only panelling library.
+But to allow user interactions and allow to embed the scene widget, we had to focus on one only panelling library.

 We prefered to bet on the most - advanced and feature-complete - free library despite its differences with the python environment.